-As the graduating student, you are responsible for reading these terms and conditions and the information this page links through to.
+As the Graduating student, you are responsible for reading these terms and conditions and the information this page links through to.

-In the event of the University of Portsmouth’s Graduation ceremonies being cancelled, delayed or postponed due to circumstances beyond the control of the University, including (but not limited to): fire; explosion; terrorist act (or threat of a terrorist act); act of God; pandemic; industrial action or dispute involving the University or the venue(s) at which the ceremonies and Graduation services are due to be held, the University will not be liable for any losses direct or otherwise incurred by Graduates or their guests.
+In the event of the University of Portsmouth’s Graduation ceremonies being cancelled, delayed or postponed due to circumstances beyond the control of the University, including (but not limited to): fire; explosion; terrorist act (or threat of a terrorist act); act of God; death of monarch; pandemic; industrial action or dispute involving the University or the venue(s) at which the ceremonies and Graduation services are due to be held, the University will not be liable for any losses direct or otherwise incurred by Graduates or their guests.

-In the event that a ceremony has to be cancelled or rearranged, the University will make every effort to contact you to let you know.
+In the unlikely event that a ceremony has to be cancelled or rearranged, the University will make every effort to contact you to let you know.
 We will also make every effort to publish information on our web pages and other suitable channels.

 Data protection and your personal information

-When booking attendance at your graduation ceremony, your name and contact details are pre-populated from data within the student record system.
+When booking attendance at your Graduation ceremony your name and contact details are pre-populated from data within the student record system.
 We ask you to confirm your contact details and the number of guest tickets you require, along with any special/visa requirements you or your guests may have.

-We will also use your details to produce your Graduation E-Tickets, and to ensure that you are issued with the correct gown for the correct ceremony.
+We will also use your details to produce your Graduation e-Tickets, and to ensure that you are issued with the correct gown for the correct ceremony.

-In order to produce the Graduation programme and to arrange your academic dress for the ceremony, we need to share your details with third-party providers.
-The details we share are only those that are needed to complete the necessary work, and the sharing is carried out under the terms of the data-sharing contracts we have with these third party suppliers.
+In order to produce the Graduation programme and to arrange your academic dress for the ceremony, we need to share your details with third party providers.
+The details we share are only those that are needed to complete the necessary work, and the sharing is carried out under the terms of the data sharing contracts we have with these third party suppliers.